 Keep the themes and tone of your project in mind.
 Think about how your lower third graphics can evoke the project at large.

 If you’re working with a brand, ask for feedback to better match their style.
-If not, think about choices that compliment your subject.
+If not, think about choices that complement your subject.

 Or just make them minimal to stay out of the way.